-(1) Oversee Agency-wide compliance with OMB Circular A-123, Appendix A, Internal Control over Financial Reporting.
+(1) Oversee Agency-wide compliance with OMB Circular A-123, Appendix A.

-(ii) Oversee an annual asessment of internal control over financial reporting and report to OMB, as required.
+(b) Oversee an annual assessment of internal control over financial reporting and report to OMB, as required.

-(2) Oversee NASA travel card management as set forth in OMB Circular A-123, Appendix B, Improving the Management of Government Charge Card Programs.
+(2) Oversee NASA travel card management as set forth in OMB Circular A-123, Appendix B.

-(3) Oversee Agency compliance with OMB Circular A-123, Appendix C, Requirements for Effective Measurement and Remediation of Improper Payments.
+(3) Oversee Agency compliance with OMB Circular A-123, Appendix C.

 g.
 The Chief Information Officer (CIO) shall:

-(1) Provide oversight of the management of NASA's information resources as required by OMB Circular A-130, Management of Federal Information Resources.
+(1) Provide oversight of the management of NASA's information resources as required by OMB Circular A-130.

-(2) Ensure that NASA protects all NASA information and associated information technology systems, both classified and unclassified, as required by FISMA and NASA Procedural Requirements 2810.1, Security of Information Technology.
+(2) Ensure that NASA protects all NASA information and associated information technology systems, both classified and unclassified, as required by 44 U.S.C. § 3541 et seq. and NPR 2810.1.

-(3) Provide policy, guidance, and training to the Agency, as required by statute and regulation, for records management, compliance with Section 508 of the Rehabilitation Act, and other areas for which the Office of the CIO is responsible.
+(3) Provide policy, guidance, and training to the Agency, as required by statute and regulation, for records management, compliance with 29 U.S.C. § 794(d), and other areas for which the Office of the CIO is responsible.

 h.
-The Assistant Administrator, Office of Infrastructure and Administration, Office of Institutions and Management, shall:
+The Assistant Administrator, Office of Strategic Infrastructure, shall:

-(1) Provide policy, procedures, and other guidance, as necessary, for managing NASA fleet cards according to OMB Circular A-123, Appendix B, Improving the Management of Government Charge Card Programs.
+(1) Provide policy, procedures, and other guidance, as necessary, for managing NASA fleet cards according to OMB Circular A-123, Appendix B.

 (2) Review/concur on reports required by OMB on NASA fleet card statistics, deficiencies, corrective actions, and improvements.

 i.
-The Assistant Administrator, Office of Procurement, Office of Institutions and Management, shall:
+The Assistant Administrator, Office of Procurement, shall: